 POMEGRANATE HONEY - Pyment.
 Honeywine blended with a off-dry white grape wine and organically grown pomegrante juice.
 Refreshing and light.
 Like nothing else you've ever tried.
 Serve chilled with light snacks, cheese, fruit or salad.
 12% alcohol, residual sweetness - 2

-HONEY MIST - SOLD OUT Pyment.
+HONEY MIST - Pyment.
 A blend of sweet honeywine and a sweet white grape varietal.
 Our version of a favorite Irish mead.
 Serve slightly chilled.
 White meat, lighter pastas and cheeses.
 Semi-sweet, 12% alcohol, residual sweetness - 3

 TALIESIN - Woodstone exclusive.
 Aged, dry metheglin (herbal mead).
 Elizabethan lemon ginger recipe.
 Lightly oaked.
 Complex character.
 Medium body.
 Serving at room temperature enhances the ginger and honey character.
 Slight hops.
 Lightly chilled, the lemon comes forward and is slightly dryer.
 Can be served as an aperitif.
 Allow to breathe.
 White meat or lighter faire suggested.
 Cuts the heat of spicy, hot foods - Thai, Szechwan, Latin.
 Or try with smoked fish.
 Kosher.
 Dry, 13% alcohol, residual sweetness - 0